The Absurdity of Fun

 By itself, there is nothing particularly productive about having fun, and even though we may regard fun as good, we should entertain the possibility that, a life that is only about fun and nothing else, is a life that is quite devoid, quite shallow.

 For many, if they could, they would trade my life for their own.
 They would do so simply because I don't have to work much in order to survive.
-Philosocom began as a compromise for my former inability to work, due to post-truamatic fatigue...
+Philosocom began as a compromise for my former inability to work, due to post-traumatic fatigue...
 If I was even too fatigued to write extensively and beyond repair, then I would want to trade my life with theirs.

 It is also the reason as to why I largely abstained from romance, even though it theoretically can make me feel better.
 I don't want children of my own, so having romantic relations is not that important for me because I see no other purpose for them.

 There are also more functions to romantic love, but wouldn't you argue that every relationship of that kind is just too dependent?
 Even within marriage, there is no certainty of the partner staying, so why even grow a dependency of fun towards a person that might leave at any point in the future?
-Over-dependancy is a liability.
+Over-dependence is a liability.

 And that, you see, is also a negative aspect in fun, despite the benefit it brings: It can make you dependent on things you could've otherwise avoided.
 Mainly addictions, yes, but also "strings" towards other people, other than yourself.
-I needed help for a long time, due to fatigue, but that connection is a necessary one, one of which I could not functioned with.
+I needed help for a long time, due to fatigue, but that connection is a necessary one, one of which I could not function with.

 I used to be weaker than I appear, and that wasn't my own choosing.
 It is, however, my own choosing to play a video game, mainly to pass the time.
 It is also your own choosing to have certain friends, partners, and other dependencies throughout life.